Detained US Navy veteran freed by Iran as part of deal

-WASHINGTON (AP) — A U.S. Navy veteran whose family said his only crime was falling in love left Iran on Thursday after nearly two years of detention, winning his freedom as part of a deal that spared an American-Iranian physician any more time behind American bars.
+WASHINGTON (AP) — A U.S. Navy veteran whose family said his only crime was falling in love left Iran on Thursday after nearly two years of detention, winning his freedom as part of a deal that spared an American-Iranian physician from any additional time behind bars.

+Michael White flew from Tehran to Zurich, where he was met by diplomat Brian Hook, the U.S. special envoy for Iran who has led the negotiations for the release of White and other American detainees in Iran.
+White and Hook then departed Zurich on a U.S. government plane.

-The developments capped months of quiet negotiations between countries that are at bitter odds over U.S. penalties imposed after President Donald Trump withdrew the U.S. from the 2015 nuclear deal and over the killing by American forces of a top Iranian general in Iraq at the beginning of this year.
+The developments capped months of quiet talks, assisted by Switzerland, between two countries, that are at bitter odds over U.S. penalties imposed after President Donald Trump withdrew the U.S. from the 2015 nuclear deal and over the killing by American forces of a top Iranian general in Iraq at the beginning of this year.

 White, of Imperial Beach, California, was detained by Iranian authorities in July 2018 while visiting a woman he had met online and fallen in love with.
 He was convicted of insulting Iran’s supreme leader and posting private information online, and was sentenced to a decade in prison.

-As White flew to Switzerland, U.S. prosecutors completed the American part of the arrangement by asking a judge to sentence Taerri to time served on his conviction stemming from the 2018 charges.
+As White flew to Switzerland, U.S. prosecutors completed the American part of the arrangement that Hook negotiated by asking a judge to sentence Taerri to time served on his conviction stemming from the 2018 charges.
+U.S. officials said Taerri did not pose a national security threat.
+“We were simultaneously able to secure the release of an American Navy veteran from an Iranian prison and accomplish our law enforcement objectives,” Hook said.

 “There are numerous foreign policy interests that are furthered by this particular sentence,” U.S. District Judge Leigh Martin May said in granting the government’s request.

-He pleaded guilty late last year and has already served months behind bars, but in April was permitted to be free on bond pending his sentence.
-The Justice Department in March withdrew its request to have him detained, citing what it said were significant foreign policy interests.
+He pleaded guilty late last year and has already served months behind bars.
+But in April, he was permitted to be free on bond after the Justice Department withdrew its request to have him detained, citing what it said were significant foreign policy interests.

-“The United States government and the government of Iran have been negotiating the release of a U.S. citizen held in Iranian custody,” prosecutor Tracia King said at the hearing.
+“The United States government and the government of Iran have been negotiating the release of a U.S. citizen held in Iranian custody,” Assistant U.S. Attorney Tracia King said at Thursday’s hearing.
 “This case, and more specifically the sentence recommendation, is directly related to these negotiations.”

 A citizen of Iran and the United States, Taerri is permitted as part of his sentence to remain in America and to travel abroad.

-Despite widespread speculation, White’s release was not related to the deportation to Iran this week of Iranian scientist Sirios Asghari, the officials said.
-White’s release was linked instead to the Taerri case.
+Despite widespread speculation, White’s release was not related to the recent deportation to Iran of Iranian scientist Sirous Asgari, the officials said.

-Iran’s foreign minister, Javad Zarif, tweeted that such deals can “happen for all prisoners.
+Iran’s foreign minister, Mohammad Javad Zarif, tweeted that such deals can “happen for all prisoners.
 No need for cherry picking.
 Iranian hostages held in — and on behalf of — the US should come home.”
+Trump also said the arrangement “shows a deal is possible.”

 Trump administration officials in recent months stepped up public pressure to release White.
 Last month, for instance, Secretary of State Mike Pompeo mentioned White by name and thanked Switzerland for its work on arranging the furlough.